dounai2333/CSNS-Chinese-Localization/README.md

 - Secondary development and issues / pull requests are always welcome!

+**If your game crashes after game logo show up, just restart your game and try again.
+You just hited a rare bugs so don't worry.**

 ### How to use?
 1. Make sure your game language is English
 2. Get cstrike_chn.nar from CSO China client